 Radar Chart

 Radar Chart presents your multivariate data on axes starting from the same point.
-Values on the axes of the same subject are connected with a straight line, which makes the visualization looks like a "radar".
+Values on the axes of the same subject are connected with a straight line, which makes the visualization look like "radar".

 When to use Radar Chart?

-Radar Chart is a visually striking means to show outliers and commonality between objects, or to show that a subject is superior to others in every variable.
+A Radar Chart is a visually striking means to show outliers and commonalities between objects or to show that a subject is superior to others in every variable.

 Radar Chart is only suitable for ordinal measurements, for example ranking or ratings.